HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

          </match>
 ```

-When using the `for` preposition attribute, simple logical expressions can be used to define matching conditions.
+When using `for` preposition attribute, simple logical expressions can be used to define matching conditions.
 Its rules are described as follows:

 ```
     "ANY" | <number_comparing_logical_expression>  | <string_matching_logical_expression>